Reed Krakoff

-Biography
+Early life and education

-Krakoff was raised in Weston, Connecticut, the son of a corporate executive.
+Krakoff was raised in Weston, Connecticut, one of three children, to Robert L. Krakoff, former chief executive officer and chairman of Nielsen Business Media, and Sandra Krakoff (née Gusky), a consultant, both originally from Pittsburgh, Pennsylvania.

 He graduated from the Parsons School of Design.

+Career

-After school, he worked at Ralph Lauren Corporation for five years and then took a job as creative director at Tommy Hilfiger Corporation.
+Krakoff worked at Ralph Lauren Corporation for five years and then took a job as creative director at Tommy Hilfiger Corporation.
 In 1996, Coach’s Lew Frankfort hired Krakoff, and gave him control of Coach’s products, advertising, store design, and merchandising.
 In 2010, he launched his own brand, Reed Krakoff.

 In April 2013, he announced he would leave Coach to focus on developing the Reed Krakoff label.
 The label folded in 2015 and began a process of winding down its operations and liquidating its assets.
-Krakoff has since assumed the newly created position of Chief Artistic Officer at Tiffany & Co. following the departure of Francesca Amfitheatrof as Design Director.
+Krakoff then assumed the newly created position of Chief Artistic Officer at Tiffany & Co. following the departure of Francesca Amfitheatrof as Design Director.
 In his new position, Krakoff was designing new collections, aimed at refreshing the brand and targeting younger consumers.
 In early 2021 after LVMH's acquisition of Tiffany & Co., he was let go.
 He was named to the newly creative position of Creative Chairman of John Hardy in September 2022.